PixellProton/Karutwo/tutorials/clan-verification.md

 ### Footnote
 These are merely a few examples of combinations.
 You can mix and match combinations.
 For example Multiclan Complex + Seperate Ranks = general roles follow Multiclan Complex while rank roles follow Seperate Ranks.

+## Delete vs. Delete Force

+Most of times, you'll only need to use `/clan delete`.
+Regular delete removes **your** clan verification setup from the server.
+However, if a shogun deletes their Discord account or refuses to delete their clan from your server, you can force delete their clan.

 ## FAQ

 **Is it possible to have multiple clans in the same server?**